envycontent/haiku-user-manual/content/edit-a-portlet-on-a-course-page--msd-graduate-school-.rst

 Edit a Portlet on a Course Page (MSD Graduate School)
 =====================================================

 Portlets provide links to futher information on course pages.
-These are located on the left hand side of the page.
+These are located on the right of the page.

 Manage portlets
 ---------------